lyonscode/lyonscode.github.io/_posts/2025-07-10-tryhackme-trooper-write-up.md

 ### What is the identity of APT X?

-Now, we can easily find the true assigned name of APT X by looking at Chen's report, but that feels perhaps outside the intended spirit of the room.
+Now, we can easily find the true assigned name of APT X by looking at Chen's report, but that feels outside the intended spirit of the room.

 Instead, let's pull it from the OpenCTI description of USBferry.